StreamAMG/playback-documentation-portal/docs/SDK/Javascript.md

 These may be defined during [initialisation](https://sdk-docs.playback.streamamg.com/v1/docs/classes/Playback.html#initialize) of the player by passing in some optional player [options](https://sdk-docs.playback.streamamg.com/v1/docs/interfaces/PlayerOptions.html).

+>If the player is configured to mute the audio by default, users will need to turn up the volume using the volume control to unmute.

 ## Setting Up and Configuring the SDK

 ### Installing the SDK